Mayor of Stockton, California

 The Mayor of the City of Stockton is the official head and chief executive officer of Stockton, California.
 The mayor is elected for a four-year term and limited to serving no more than two terms.
 Under the California Constitution, all judicial, school, county, and city offices, including those of chartered cities, are nonpartisan.
-Kevin Lincoln is the city's 80th and current mayor, having assumed office on January 1, 2021.
+Christina Fugazi is the city's 81st and current mayor, having assumed office on January 1, 2025.

 List of mayors

-As of 2021, 80 individuals have served as Stockton's mayor since its incorporation as a city in California.
+As of 2025, 81 individuals have served as Stockton's mayor since its incorporation as a city in California.
 Ten mayors have served non consecutive terms, the first being E.S.
 Holden and the most recent being Arnold Rue.
 The mayor is chosen every four years in a municipal vote.
 Prior to 1992, the mayor was selected from the City Council.